alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 ### Configuration Variables ###

-These are set in `EliteDangerous.startup` and can be overriden from your profile if you have included EliteDangerous.
+These are set in `EliteDangerous.startup` and can be overridden from your profile if you have included EliteDangerous.

 * `Elite.pasteKey` (string): the key used for pasting into Elite.
 On QWERTY this